Top 50 Rose Essential Oil Benefits

-When you are looking at the essential oil catalog you might get a bit confused.
-There are two products that are called rose oil or rose essential oil, but there are differences in the products and in the product safety.
+When you are looking at the essential oil catalogue you might get a bit confused.
+There are two products are called rose oil or rose essential oil, but there are differences in the products and the product safety.
 It’s important to understand these differences.

-First of all both kinds of rose essential oil begin with hand picked fragrant roses.
-Oil roses bloom only once, during a 6 week period that begins at the end of May and ends the beginning of July.
+First of all both kinds of rose, essential oil begins with hand-picked fragrant roses.
+Oil roses bloom only once, during a 6 week period that begins at the end of May and ends at the beginning of July.
 Picking begins early in the day before the sun rises.
 Time is of the essence.
 The roses lose 30% of their essential oil to evaporation, once the sun rises and touches the blossoms.

 But once the roses move to the distillation phase the way the roses are handled differs.